yuhmmy/yuhmmy.github.io/index.md

 ### Approach
 ***
-This project is similar to GrubHub such that users can order and pay for food on their mobile device and similarity ends there, the following is a list of things that make our platform great:
-* Order and have your food brought to your table eliminating multiple trips for wait staff
-* The users can set limits on spending so they don’t overspend.
-* Order drinks or request services in restaurants

-The features above are intended to eliminate as much interaction between wait staff and customer.
+Users can order their food via a mobile device.
+The features above are intended to eliminate as much interaction between wait staff and customer, to prevent the possible spread of the virus.
 The goal is to make the customer feel like, their food appeared in front of them magically.
-This also allow the restaurant to spend more of their man power moving goods since that is what makes the money.
-Furthermore as long as the customer has a debit card on their account they can pay for their services and tip and waitress without even reaching for their wallet.
 This makes the ordering process less daunting and more convenient for both patrons and the business establishment.

 ## User Guide
 ***